 Blue eyes widening with delight, a pink bubble grew larger and larger on her lips until it enveloped her whole body!
 Knowing what came next, Georgia cringed as the enormous bubble burst.

-Looking down at herself, musical peals of laughter emitted from Georgia’s mouth.
+Looking down at herself, musical peals of laughter emitted from her mouth.
 Sticky, strawberry pink gum patterned her dress.
 Some of the globs even looked like oddly shaped strawberries...

 Curiously picking off some of the gum from the front, Georgia gazed intently as the pink glob shimmered and distorted between her tiny thumb and forefinger.
 Before her very eyes, the most perfect strawberry she had ever seen had appeared.
 Popping the miraculous fruit in her mouth, she sighed and lay back on the grass as she chewed.